Aegistov/workshop-sensit/README.md

 ![new-callback](screenshots/new-callback.png)

-Copy past the information provided in the platform:
+Fill the sigfox backend callback information using using the instructions from the Heroku app:

 ![uplink-callback](screenshots/connector-create-uplink-callback.png)

 ![backend-uplink-callback](screenshots/uplink-callback.png)
+Submit

-Send a Sigfox message again with your device and view it on the platform:
+Use your device to send a Sigfox message again (double click on the buttonog device and view it on the platform:

 ![overview-first-message](screenshots/overview-first-message.png)

-Add another callback to use the Sigfox geolocation service:
+Add another callback in the Sigfox backend to use the Sigfox geolocation service:

 ![geoloc-callback](screenshots/connector-create-geoloc-callback.png)